nover/ansible-role-gitlab-runner/README.md

 `gitlab_runner_name`| Short name for the runner | `docker runner #1` `gitlab_runner_executor`| [Executor to use for the runner][2], `docker`, `shell` etc | `docker`

-Please note that the `name` will be used to ensure that the runner is only registered ONCE per target server.
+Please note that the `gitlab_runner_name` will be used to ensure that the runner is only registered ONCE per target server.

 ## Example Playbook